-This menu is used to select and setup audible and visual Alarms.
-Available alarms are Arrival, XTE, Depth, Anchor and Grounding Alarm.
+The Alarms menu is used to select and setup audible and visual Alarms.
+Available alarms are Arrival, XTE, Depth, Anchor, Audible and Grounding Alarm.

-Arrival Alarm : Alerts when the vessel is approaching a single destination point or when arriving at a leg in a Route.
-Available selections: 0.00 to 9.99NM.
-XTE Alarm : Alerts when the vessel is deviating from a defined course.
-Available selections: 0.00 to 9.99NM.
-Depth Alarm : Alerts when the received depth Value from the optional FF525 (or FF520) 50/200kHz BLACK BOX FISH FINDER or Depth Finder inputting NMEA data into the GPS Chart Plotter is lower than the selected value.
+Arrival Alarm : Alerts when the vessel is approaching single destination point or whn arriving at a leg in a Route.
+Available selections: 0.00 to 9.99Nm.

+XTE Alarm : Alerts when the vessel is deviating from a defined couse.
+Available selections: 0.00 to 9.99Nm.
+Depth Alarm : Alerts when the received depth Value is lower than the selected value.
 Available selections: 0000 to 3000FT.
 Anchor Alarm : Alerts when the ships moves off a selected locations by a selected distance.
-Available selections: 0.00 to 9.99NM.
+Available selections: 0.00 to 9.99Nm.
 Audible Alarm : Enables or disables the alarm beep.
-Grounding Alarm : This function looks ahead of the vessels heading to see if a potential danger exists.
-When the Grounding Alarm is enabled the GPS Chart Plotter will draw a triangle in front of the vessel on the Chart page showing the area that is being searched as shown below.
+Grounding Alarm : This function looks aead of the vessels heading to see if a potential danger exists.
+When the Grounding Alarm is enabled the GPS Chart Plotter will dra a triangle in front of the vessel on th Chart page sowing the area that is being searched as shown below.
 The depth and range (distance) of the area the GPS Chart Plotter looks ahead for a shallow area can be set using this function.
+Grounding Alarm Range : This function allows setting the distance of the grounding alarm zone (the length of the sector to be detected) among the 0.25, 0.5, 1.0Nm selections.
+When a depth or any of the searched objects is fond in the scanned area, a tick marker is printed on the relative box in the Grounding Alarm Report page to identify which dangerous objects have been currently detected.
+Grounding Alarm Report : This function allows displaying a report of the dangerous objects currently detected.